-Historical UN Declaration on the Rights of Indigenous Peoples – can implementation be far behind?
+Historical UN Declaration on the Rights of Indigenous Peoples: Can implementation be far behind?

 UN DeclarationOn September 13, 2007, the UN General Assembly adopted the United Nations Declaration on the Rights of Indigenous Peoples.
 This universal human rights instrument is a symbol of hope for the world’s 370 million indigenous people.
 It took 20 years of international negotiations to create this human rights instrument.
 Yet, the fun has only begun!
 A shared vision is one thing.
 Implementation of that vision is another.